Hound-fm/podcatcher/README.md

 ## Development
-This project uses [poetry](https://python-poetry.org/) as a dependecy management tool.
+This project uses [poetry](https://python-poetry.org/) as a dependency management tool.

 ### Install dependencies
 Installs all defined dependencies of the project.